mdozmorov/manuscript_template/README.md

 ## Folders

 - `figures` - folder to store figures.
 Work-in-progress figures should be stored in PNG format.
 Publication-quality figures should be stored in TIFF format, 300dpi.
 Name figures as `Figure_X_<brief description>.png`.
 Add figures to the manuscript.
-Add legends.
+Add legends to `figure_legends.md`.

 - `tables` - folder to store tables.
 Work-in-progress tables should be stored in CSV format.
 Publication-quality tables may be stored as XLSX or PDF files.
 Name tables as `Table_X_<brief description.csv`.
-Add table legends to the manuscript.
+Add table legends to `table_legend.md`.

 - `supplementary` - folder for supplementary files.
 Name them as `Supplementary_<Table or Figure or File>_<brief description>`.
-Add legends for supplementary files to the manuscript.
+Add legends for supplementary files to `supplementary_legend.md`.

 - `submission` - folder only for files formatted for submission.